Rshots/Rshots/_README.md

 ## Usage

-> Some usage instructions
+> Upload and share memories with RBK classmates
+> Comment, like or just view your classmates's images

 ## Requirements

-- Node 0.10.x
+- Node v7.5.0
-- Redis 2.6.x
-- Postgresql 9.1.x
+- MySql 9.1.x
-- etc
+- Angular
-- etc
+- Express

 ## Development